Adolescent sexuality in the United Kingdom: Sexual activity and contraception use

-The Family Planning Association, was set up in the 1930s.
-In 1952 it began to offer contraceptive advice to single women who were just about to wed.
+The Family Planning Association, was established in the 1930's.
+In 1952, the charity began to offer contraceptive advice to single women who were just about to wed.

-A study in Manchester revealed that between the years 1937 and 1954, almost a quarter of under-age girls coming to the attention of one female police officer regarding underage sex were pregnant.
+A study in Manchester revealed that, between the years 1937 and 1954, almost a quarter of underage girls came to the attention of one female police officer, regarding pregnancy.
 It was also noted that the girls often came from backgrounds of broken homes or bad parental influence.
 It was found that they also tended to have a lower than average IQ.

-The combined oral contraceptive pill became available in 1961, though initially only to married women.
-The proportion of teenage women who were married rose from 5% in 1951 to 8% in 1961.
-In the same year, a study of Scottish women found that almost a quarter of single women were sexually experienced before their 20th birthday, the proportion having risen from 6% during the late 1940s and 15% during the late 1950s.
-The findings of the study concluded that there was a clear increase in sexual intercourse among young single women after the advent of the contraceptive pill in 1961.
+The combined oral contraceptive pill became available in 1961, but initially only to married women.
+The proportion of teenage girls who were married rose from 5% in 1951 to 8% in 1961.
+In the same year, a study on Scottish women found that almost a quarter of single women were sexually experienced before their 20th birthday.
+The proportion of sexually experienced single women had risen by 6% during the late 1940s, and it rose again by 15% during the late 1950s.
+The findings of the study concluded that there was an increase in sexual intercourse among young single women after the advent of the contraceptive pill in 1961.

-The first comprehensive survey of sexual behaviour in United Kingdom amongst unmarried teenagers was conducted in 1964.
-It revealed that a third of boys and almost one in six girls were sexually experienced by the age of 18, as well as one in twenty girls under 16 being sexually active.
-It also estimated that around one in three teenage girls who engaged in premarital sexual intercourse fell pregnant.
-Also revealed in the survey was that one in five of sexually experienced girls and two-fifths of sexually experienced boys always used birth control, the most common form of birth control being the condom (selected by around 80% of those using birth control).
+In 1964, the United Kingdom had its first comprehensive survey on sexual behaviour amongst unmarried teenagers.
+The survey revealed that by the age of 18, a third of boys and approximately one in six girls were sexually experienced.
+The survey also highlighted that for girls under the age of 16, one in twenty were sexually active.
+Approximately one in three teenage girls, who engaged in premarital sexual intercourse, fell pregnant.
+In the survey, amongst sexually experienced individuals, one-fifth of girls and two-fifths of boys always used birth control.
+Condoms served as the most common form of birth control (selected by around 80% of those using birth control).

-In 1964, Helen Brook set up the Brook Advisory Centres, offering contraceptive advice to young single people under the age of 25.
-In 1967, a change in the law allowed local health authorities to offer contraceptive services to unmarried people if they so wished, though by 1968 only one in six authorities were providing such a service.
-Mr K. Robinson, answering a question in the House of Commons regarding the new Family Planning Act in October 1967, stated that it would be unwise to exclude girls under 16 from receiving advice at family planning clinics (FPC), though these girls would only be seen at FPCs in exceptional circumstances even with parental consent.
+In 1964, Helen Brook set up the Brook Advisory Centres, offering contraceptive advice to single people under the age of 25.
+In 1967, a change in the law allowed local health authorities to offer contraceptive services to unmarried individuals.
+By 1968, only one in six authorities were providing such a service.
+Mr. K. Robinson, answered a question in the House of Commons regarding the new Family Planning Act in October 1967, in which he stated that it would be unwise to exclude girls under 16 from receiving advice at family planning clinics (FPC); though, these girls would only be seen at FPCs in exceptional circumstances even with parental consent.